 ObamaCare relied on the expansion of the proven health care provisions of Medicare and Medicaid and expanded "health insurance markets".
 Insurance reneged.
 They couldn't create new or sustain existing markets, without losing profits because now they were actually required to provide a minimum standard of comprehensive health care.
 Something they should have already been doing.
-They are incapable of providing affordable, comprehensive health care, because it would put their profits at risk and remember, they're in the risk management business.
+They are incapable of providing affordable, comprehensive health care, because it would put their profits at risk.
+Remember, the health insurance industry is really a risk management business.

 Nothing really changed. insurance premiums that began skyrocketing long before Obama was in office continue.
 People are still not getting affordable health care and are still going broke trying or just not trying at all.
 Tragically, Obama's misguided solution to lower health care costs was to trust the for profit health insurance industry when they were largely responsible for rising costs in the first place.
 President Obama was more successful helping the less fortunate receive critically needed health care than any President since LBJ.
-Tragically, and for what ever his reason, the other path to health care for the masses, single payer, was dismissed as pie in the sky.
+Tragically, and for what ever his reason, he dismissed the other path to health care for the masses, single payer, as pie in the sky.
 Obama was convinced by his advisers, members of Congress and industry lobbyists that it couldn't be done.
 They were wrong and there are many countries around the world that can prove they are wrong.